 With the right system components, such as an EPS with a double socket or a change-over switch to power a chosen circuit*, you could run essential appliances when the power is out in your area.
 Depending on the battery’s capacity and by being careful with consumption, you might be able to meet your most important power needs at home for several days.

 While you might think of going hybrid before installing a solar system, you might be wondering if your existing solar installation can take a battery.
 No worries: just about any typical home solar system would qualify.

-It’s simply important to budget for the largest capacity you can afford (as batteries can be quite expensive), and to look for a long lifecycle and a solid warranty.
+It’s important to budget for the largest capacity you can afford (as batteries can be quite expensive), and to look for a long lifecycle and a solid warranty.
 The power consumption of your ‘critical load’ devices — such as your refrigerator, water pump, and heating system — is also crucial in determining the capacity you’ll need.

 Reasons why it’s important to think about solar battery backup

 Preparation is essential because a power out can affect your life in more ways than one — often in ways we don’t think about until it happens.

 Emergency workers may be hard pressed to get to your home in the wake of devastating weather.
 Restoration of utilities can take more time than expected.

 Even after the skies clear, trees can fall on power lines and the local grid can be overburdened, causing the kind of residual blackouts seen in the April 2018 windstorms.